fsf-orgy/gun-gpl-license/README.md

 # GUN General Public License (GUN GPL)

-A parody of the `GNU General Public License version 3` from `The Free Software Foundation`.
+A parody of the `GNU General Public License version 3` from the `Free Software Foundation`.

+This work is not made or endorsed by the `Free Software Foundation`.
+Also, in this document, `FSF` may refer to the `Fucking Software Freedom` fictitious organization.

 License text: [./GUN_GPL.md](./GUN_GPL.md)